UK's Prince Harry speaks at JP Morgan event in Miami: royal source

 Under an agreement reached with senior members of the royal family which comes into effect in the Spring, they will no longer be receiving UK public funds.

-Reporting by Michael Holden, writing by James Davey; editing by Stephen Addison
+Reporting by Michael Holden, additional reporting by Elizabeth Dilts in New York; Writing by James Davey; Editing by Stephen Addison